 Mobility aids can be a device, person or animal that aids a customer with a disability in achieving independence.
 For many people with disabilities, their mobility aid is an extension of themselves and should not be touched unless customer gives permission.
 Operators may ask if the device is used for mobility, if the person is a personal care attendant or if the animal is a service animal.
 If customer indicates that they are, they must be accommodated.
+Service animals may ride on the customer's lap, a seat or the floor and will not be charged fare.
 Only in the following situations can a person with a disability using a mobility aid be denied service:

-- If a mobility device entirely blocks the aisle or if unsecured, poses a direct threat to you or other customers - If the person identified as a personal care attendant violates the Metro Code of Conduct - If the service animal or service animal in training is not in the physical or verbal control of the customer and is engaged in behavior that is immediately dangerous to other customers or yourself.
+- If a mobility device entirely blocks the aisle or if unsecured, poses a direct threat to you or other customers - If the person identified as a personal care attendant violates the Metro Code of Conduct

+• If the service animal or service animal in training is not in the physical or verbal control of the customer and is engaged in behavior that is immediately dangerous to other customers or yourself.